Rep Basketball

 Aug 2025

-High schools and affiliated clubs nominate playersSep - Nov 2025
+High schools & clubs nominate players.

 Team Structure

-B teams may attend Nationals if space allows
+B teams may attend Nationals if space allows.

 -